sourcegraph/handbook/content/engineering/security/infrastructure/playbooks.md

    2. The name of the object should be the same as the `name` field.
    3. `billing_account` should always be set to `"default"`.
    4. `services` is a list of non-default APIs required by the project.
 2. At this point, you will very likely be blocked on IAM Permissions.
 If you're not, then...
-Hi Chayim or Gonza, hope you're well today!
+Hi Bill Creager, hope you're well today!
 3. To verify that your change is correct, run `terraform plan` from `gcp/projects` in our infrastructure repository.
 4. If the change is purely additive, you're free to apply it by running `terraform apply` and entering `yes` at the prompt.
 If anything is updated or deleted, check with the project owner to see what's out of sync, and whether it's ok to still apply the change.
 5. Assuming `terraform apply` succeeds, update the [security infrastructure](./index.md) page and the [environments](../../environments.md#sourcegraph-security) page of the handbook to reflect the new project.